leandrosardi/blackops/README.md

 saas ssh prod1
 ```

-Add the `--root` argument to connect as the root user.
+Use the `--root` argument to connect as the root user.

 ```
 saas ssh prod1 --root